We compare what's there to find the best deals for you.

 Given how popular Rhodes is, it’s not surprising to find many cheap daily flights heading there during the holiday season, which is between early April to late October or early November.

-From London Gatwick (LGW), British Airways, easyJet, Monarch and Thomson all fly direct to Rhodes.
+From London Gatwick (LGW), British Airways, easyJet and TUI all fly direct to Rhodes.
 Ryanair and Jet2 fly from Stansted (STN), while easyJet also services the route from Luton.
 Competition has kept prices cheap, but flights do sell out quickly, especially in July and August.
 The average flight time from London to Rhodes is four hours.

 Direct flights between Birmingham (BHX) and Rhodes are operated by Jet2.
 EasyJet and Ryanair fly from Liverpool (LPL).
-From Manchester (MAN), you have a choice of multiple airlines as Jet2, Monarch, and Thomas Cook all run direct flights to Rhodes.
+From Manchester (MAN), you have a choice of multiple airlines as Jet2 and Thomas Cook both run direct flights to Rhodes.

-From Newcastle (NCL), charter holiday giants Thomson and Thomas Cook provide direct flights, while Thomas Cook and Ryanair fly direct from Midlands (EMA) to Rhodes.
+From Newcastle (NCL), charter holiday giants TUI and Thomas Cook provide direct flights, while Thomas Cook and Ryanair fly direct from Midlands (EMA) to Rhodes.

 Further north, Jet2 and Thomas Cook fly from Glasgow (GLA), with a flight time of four hours and 20 minutes.
 Jet2 also flies from Edinburgh (EDI) to Rhodes.

 Sadly, there are no direct flights between Belfast and Rhodes, so your best bet is to transit in Liverpool or London.